Park of Friendship, New Belgrade: Peace Avenue

-Monument “Eternal Flame“
+Monument "Eternal Flame"

 The Eternal Flame memorial is located in the park and is dedicated to the military and civilian victims of the NATO bombing of Yugoslavia.
 Largely conceived by Mirjana Marković, the leader of the Yugoslav Left and wife of Yugoslav president Slobodan Milošević.
 It was originally planned to have a height of 78 meters, to symbolize the 78 days of the bombing.

 The monument was unveiled on June 12, 2000, to commemorate the first anniversary of the end of the bombing.
 It was vandalized following the overthrow of Slobodan Milošević and was in a state of ruin for several years.
+It was partial renovation in 2019, but the flame remained extinguished.